Watford: Air

+Waterways

 Watford is on the main Grand Union Canal route northwards from London.
-There is little commercial use, since the advent of the motorways, but the canal is used for recreational purposes.
+It now sees little commercial use, since the advent of the motorways, but the canal is used for recreational purposes.
 The River Gade and the River Colne flow through Watford.

+Cycling

 Watford town centre and the surrounding area is relatively compact and the terrain is generally quite flat.
 Over 9 mi of new cycle routes have been developed in the town since 2003 and a range of cycle maps are available locally.
-In Watford cycling to work makes up 2.2% of all journeys compared with 1.6% across the whole of Hertfordshire.
+In Watford, cycling to work makes up 2.2% of all journeys compared with 1.6% across the whole of Hertfordshire.

 National Cycle Routes 6 and 61 run across the eastern and southern sides of the town, using the off-road Ebury Way and Abbey Way.
 There is a continuous cycle route through the north–south axis of the town centre, including the pedestrianised parts along The Parade and High Street.
 Cycle parking is provided at intermittent points in the town centre and at local centres in the wider town.

+North of Watford expression

 There is an expression, North of Watford, meaning locations north of Greater London.
 Alternatively, North of Watford Junction was used with similar meaning referring to Watford Junction railway station's position as the last urban stop on the main railway line out of Euston.
-The phrase's original use pre-dates the M1 motorway Watford Gap services but current use may refer to either Watford or the Watford Gap services.
+The phrase's original use pre-dates the M1 motorway's Watford Gap services, but current use may refer to either Watford or the Watford Gap services.